-James Caan has spent the past thirty years building and selling businesses in the UK.
+James Caan has spent the past twenty years building and selling businesses in the UK.
 Because of his extensive experience he has been approached by the British Government to work on a number of initiatives to support UK businesses.

 More recently James has been working closely with Business Secretary Vince Cable as a member of the Entrepreneurs Forum.
 The Group was formed to help and advise Government on new business policies.
 They debate particularly challenging issues facing SME’s in the UK such as raising finance, reducing regulation and other barriers to market.

-Budding entrepreneurs across the country, aged 18 – 30 were given the opportunity to access on average £5,400 to start their own business.
+Young people across the country, from 18 – 30 years old, were given the opportunity to access loans to start their own business.
 Every recipient of the loan is also given an expert mentor who will be able to provide much needed guidance, a sounding board and networks to help the young entrepreneur along the way.

 The huge success of the scheme saw over 10,000 businesses started in the first year, and the age cap being lifted.

 James says: “The best way to solve unemployment is to create employment.
 Start Up Loans is tackling the core of the problem by giving people the chance to start building their own businesses and create a new generation of entrepreneurs”.